Ekaanth/SoulForge/docs/Introduction/intro.md

 - Using others' work without proper attribution will lead to immediate termination
 - Contact us if you have questions about license compliance

-## Application Process

-1. Read the FAQ to understand the program's subtleties
-2. Fork the SoulForge grants program repository
-3. Create a copy of the application template
-4. Name the new file after your project: `project_name.md`
-5. Fill out the template with detailed project information
-6. Create a pull request with only the new Markdown file
-7. Address any comments or requested changes from the committee
-8. Wait for the application to be marked as 'ready for review'
-9. Upon approval, your application will be accepted and merged

 ## Review Process

 1. The SoulForge Grants Committee will review applications